What Is White-Label SEO?

 - Watch out for: quality you can't control, thin communication, and margins that get squeezed.
 You're only as good as your provider on the day.

-2. White-label SEO tools and reports — you do the work, the software carries your brand
+2. White-label SEO tools and reports.
+You do the work, the software carries your brand

 Here you stay in control of the SEO, but the software you use to audit, track and report is branded as yours.
-Your client gets a polished report with your logo — not the tool vendor's.
+Your client gets a polished report with your logo, not the tool vendor's.
 You keep the expertise and the relationship; you just stop rebuilding reports by hand.

 - Good when: you know SEO and want to scale your own delivery, look bigger, and save hours on reporting.